Izenda7Series/docs-html/_sources/ui/doc_advanced_settings.rst.txt

          -  Tick on this checkbox to trim the time portion form the Date Time field in each join statement in Report Designer - Relationship page.
 Otherwise, system will use Date Time field in each sort statement
          -  True
       *  -  Timezone for Data Offset
          -  To set default value for the Timezone Data Offset in Settings > User Setup page.
-And this setting will effect to displayed data value of Datetime/Time fields in the report part. |br|
+And this setting will effect to displayed data value of Datetime/Time fields in the report part. **As of v2.9.5 offset will accept partial hours as .25, .5 or .75** |br|
             For example: |br|
             In database the data value is 11:00.
-If user sets “+5” in the textbox of this section then the data value will be shown as 16:00 in the report part.
+If user sets “5” in the textbox of this section then the data value will be shown as 16:00 in the report part.
          -  0
       *  -  Timezone for Timestamp Offset
          -  To set default value for the Timezone Data Offset in Settings > User Setup page.
-And this setting will effect to all Datetime/Time field in system. |br|
+And this setting will effect to all Datetime/Time field in system. **As of v2.9.5 offset will accept partial hours as .25, .5 or .75**|br|
             For example: |br|
             The created date of report is 11:00.
-If user sets “+5” in the textbox of this section then the created date will be shown as 16:00 in the system.
+If user sets “5” in the textbox of this section then the created date will be shown as 16:00 in the system.
          -  0
       *  -  Convert Null to Empty String
          -  Tick on this checkbox to convert all null values to blank (empty) in reports or dashboards.
 Otherwise, null values keep the orginal values.